hizkifw/bop/README.md

 - Play music from YouTube videos and playlists
 - Queue system with shuffle
 - Skip songs
+- Loop a song or the whole queue

 ## Running the bot